 Student ID ServicesStudent Services Center274 Pine StreetProvidence, RI, 02903401-598-1433 Mon-Fri, 8:30am-4:30pmRobert Carpinelli, system administrator

-Winter is here, and so are salted caramel mochas, pumpkin lattes and a great hands-on work experience opportunity for JWU students. read more
+The start of school is almost here, and so are mochas, toffee nut lattes and a great hands-on work experience opportunity for JWU students. read more